dtzSiFive/firrtl-spec/spec.md

 #### Force and Release

-The more powerful variants allow specifying a clock and condition as well:
+These more detailed variants allow specifying a clock and condition for when activating the force or release behavior continuously:

 ```firrtl
 module ForceAndRelease: